Affiliate of Pershing Square Holdings, Ltd. to Acquire Additional Stake in Universal Music Group

 Pershing Square Holdings, Ltd. (LN:PSH) (LN:PSHD) (NA:PSH) today announced that PS VII Master, L.P. ("PSVII"), an affiliated co-investment vehicle, has notified Vivendi S.E. that it intends to exercise its option to acquire 52,769,098 Ordinary Shares of Universal Music Group ("UMG"), representing 2.9% of the company, for approximately $21.78 per share (or €18.40 per share at today's exchange rate).
 The total cash consideration of $1.1 billion represents an equity value for UMG of €33 billion.
 PSVII's purchase will not increase PSH's ownership of UMG.

 Following PSVII's purchase, PSH and its affiliates will own 10% of the Ordinary Shares of UMG.
-Citigroup Global Markets Inc. served as placement agent.
+Citigroup Global Markets Inc. served as placement agent for PSVII.

 About Pershing Square Holdings, Ltd.